larsrh/libisabelle/README.md

 ## Command line interface

-The `cli` application launches an Isabelle/jEdit instance with a specified logic.
+The `cli` application is able to launch an Isabelle/jEdit instance with a specified logic.

 ```
 $ cd libisabelle
 $ ./sbt
 ...
-> appCli/run --version 2016 HOL-Probability
+> cli/run --version 2016 --session HOL-Probability jedit
 ```

-By default, the `HOL` session is selected.
-The version has to be specified always.

 ## Including libisabelle into your project